Simplybest69/Mask-Detection-and-social-Distancing/README.md

 ### Face Mask Detection :

 #### Dataset - https://drive.google.com/file/d/14AMs4ockT6Cp-Q5bevdXSYH_GDgLqb9x/view?usp=sharing

 The dataset consists of 4092 images.

 * With_Mask : 2162 images
 * Without_Mask : 1932 images

-The images are resized to *224 x 224 x 3* and the input pixel values are scaled between -1 and 1.
+The images are resized to *224 x 224 x 3* and the input pixel values are normalized between -1 and 1.

 The data is split into 80% for training and remaining 20% for testing.

+Since the data present was not enough to obtain a high enough accuracy,
 #### Additional data augmentation is done on the following parameters :

           * rotation_range